Hunting Act 2004, The

 A Hunt Committee holds the hounds as agent for the Trustees, although some of the dogs may belong to a Master.

 Records of the names, descriptions and pedigrees of the dogs will be maintained by the hunt and registered with the MFHA.
 Dogs are required to have a long pedigree and to be from accredited hunting stock.

 Administration of the hunt is typically divided into three: horses, dogs and followers, each may be the responsibility of a Master.
 Hence there may be two or more joint Masters.

 - a kennel man to look after the dogs,

 - whippers-in to control the dogs during a hunt,

 - a maintenance team which includes a country man to build fences and repair damage caused by hunting.

 The hunt may also operate a service to collect and dispose of dead stock from the farms of farmers who support the hunt.

 While the hunt is out in the country, one of the joint Masters will be Field Master.
-He directs the hunting and makes any necessary decisions, such as the direction of the hunt.
+They direct the hunting and make any necessary decisions, such as the direction of the hunt.
 Under the Field Master's direction, a Huntsman is responsible for handling the dogs, assisted by the whippers-in.

 The hunt should hold an annual general meeting, prior to February in each year, to consider arrangements for hunting in the following season.